Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Recent Performances

-- Singletary put together a 110-yard rushing performance in last week's matchup with the Falcons, carrying the ball 23 times (averaging 4.8 yards per carry) while scoring two touchdowns.
+- Last week against the Falcons, Singletary racked up 110 yards on 23 carries (averaging 4.8 yards per attempt) while scoring two touchdowns.

-- Singletary has 235 yards on 57 carries (78.3 ypg) with four rushing touchdowns in his last three games.
+- Over his last three games, Singletary has piled up 57 carries for 235 yards (78.3 per game) and four touchdowns.

 Singletary's Buffalo Teammates